-The Knowledge Hub is classified as ‘OFFICIAL’ under the Government Security Classifications Policy.
-Our site may be used to store OFFICIAL content, data and material, as defined by the National Police Information Risk Management Team (NPIRMT) document "Guidance on: Handling of Policing Data within OFFICIAL".
+The Knowledge Hub is classified as ‘OFFICIAL’ and our site may be used to store OFFICIAL content, data and material, as defined by the National Police Information Risk Management Team (NPIRMT) document "Guidance on: Handling of Policing Data within OFFICIAL".
 This consists of business support information including commercial information and supplier details that is generally available in the public domain or can be disclosed under the Freedom of Information Act.

 Access to ‘OFFICIAL’ policing data stored and processed by the Knowledge Hub is authorised on a ‘need-to-know’ basis – i.e. users must be authorised and must only have access to information required based on business need.
 The basis of authorisation for access to the Knowledge Hub is that users must belong to recognised policing and government organisations and approved delivery/ commercial partners.
 Approvals for access to the Knowledge Hub are the responsibility of the Police Digital Service company (the Company) in collaboration with policing and government organisations only – delivery partners and other third parties are not permitted to act as authorising bodies for Knowledge Hub access.

 The purpose of this policy is to provide the authoritative source (whitelist) of recognised organisations.
 A person’s organisation does not have to be on the whitelist for them to be authorised access to the Knowledge Hub.
 However, individuals whose organisations are on the whitelist have the following privileges and responsibilities:

 - They may register on the Knowledge Hub without the need for approval by a system administrator;

 - They act as approvers for registration requests from individuals working for non-whitelisted organisations;